pratikkundnani/blog-generator-llm/README.md

 3. Click on the "Generate" button to generate the blog content.

 ## Local Model
-The application uses a local LLama 2 model located in the `models` directory to generate responses.
+The application uses a local model located in the `models` directory to generate responses.
+Specify the model path in Ctransformers params.